 - Some nausea and/or vomiting is normal after general anesthesia.
 We try to minimize this by giving anti-nausea medications, and having the anesthesiologists use certain medications, but it is often unavoidable in some people.
 If this persist for greater than 24 hours please alert our office. - We provide everyone with a prescription for an anti-nausea medication.
 This is a relatively expensive prescription, so we recommend not filling the prescription unless nausea becomes a persistent problem. - A sudden increase in pain is common when the numbing medication wears off.
 This typically occurs anywhere between 6 and 24 hours after the surgery.
 It is impossible to predict because everyone's body metabolizes the medication differently. - We recommend taking some pain medication even when you are relatively comfortable as once the block or numbing medicine wears off it takes a long time to catch up to the pain.
-If you have some pain medicine in your system it is easier to get ahead of the pain. - A fever in the first 1-2 days after surgery is common.
+If you have some pain medicine in your system it is easier to get ahead of the pain. - o If you have also been given an anti-itch/anti-anxiety medication (hydroxyzine).
+This is an adjunct to the pain medication and often helps it work better in your body. - A fever in the first 1-2 days after surgery is common.
 This is related to collapse of some of the small air sacs in the lungs which triggers a fever response.
 The best treatment for this is deep breathing and coughing.
 If the fever persists beyond 48 hours after surgery or is more than 102 degrees, please call our office.